RajHeer/Etch-a-Sketch/README.md

 ## About

+A project completed as part of The Odin Project.
+Original instruction are given [here] (https://www.theodinproject.com/lessons/foundations-etch-a-sketch).

+To play click [here](https://rajheer.github.io/Fill-a-Frame/).

+## Description

 Drawing app which uses a 'canvas' of either very large or very small squares for colouring.
 Grid size set by using a range slider.
 Choose either custom colour or rainbow mode.
 ENSURE YOU SELECT A MODE.
 Click to fill a square at time or hold click and move  mouse to 'paint'.
-To play click [here](https://rajheer.github.io/Fill-a-Frame/).

 ## Features